iodigital-com/php-code-sniffer-standard/README.md

-ISAAC PHP_CodeSniffer Standard
+iO PHP_CodeSniffer Standard
 ===========

-Extending the default [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with ISAAC rules
+Extending the default [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) with iO rules

 **Note**: Adding new phpcs-rules to this package must result in a major version update!